aquatir/schemator/README.md

 - handle 'object' type in metadata reader

 Long plans:
-- generify to support other languages
+- generify to support adding other languages apart from kotlin
-- generify some more to support other schema tools
+- handle all json schema syntax.
+Generate appropriate json library annotations when possible and warn if not possible.